AlienKevin/cantonese_asr_eval/README.md

 1. Convert all Chinese characters.
 2. Strip away all punctuations and spaces.
 3. Remove any emotion or event tags (sensevoice only).

+## Results

+Generated outputs of all the models can be found under the `results/` folder.